 If the dealer has the key in stock, the dealer should combine the new key with your vehicle.
 But, if they order the key, get ready to wait a few days before you can get your car back.

-Lost Car Key Replacement Process
+Cost to Replace Lost Car Keys Process

 First, ensure to call a reliable locksmith near you.
 The expert car locksmith can reprogram the locking system to prevent the old lost keys from working again.
 Often, the locksmith can reconfigure the car door locks and ignition too.

-You will need to have some information to make the lost car key replacement process smoother for the locksmith to help you get back on the road.
+You will need some information to make the lost car key replacement process smoother for the locksmith to help you get back on the road.
 Before the car locksmith can start, you will need to provide:

 - Vehicle make and model